adyork/intro-to-apis-taxamatch/README.md

-## Lesson Title

-Intro to APIs: Case study to match taxonomic names in Python
+## Intro to APIs: Case study to match taxonomic names in Python

 Go to the lesson site to view the lesson: [https://adyork.github.io/intro-to-apis-taxamatch](https://adyork.github.io/intro-to-apis-taxamatch)